Meltedgyro/OpenFC/README.md

 ### What is this

-This is where I plan to upload free flight controller designs for different purpouses.
-I eventually hope to get more people on board and improve the flight controller technology in terms of reliability, cost, and flight performance.
+This is where I plan to upload free flight controller designs for different purposes.
+I eventually hope to get more people on board and improve flight controller technology regarding reliability, cost, and flight performance.

 ### How can I contribute?